monikasingh09/Danny-Ma-s-SQL-challenges/Danny's Diner/README.md

 :ramen: :curry: :sushi:
-If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/kasimuthuveerappan/).

 Please note that all the information regarding the case study has been sourced from the following link: [here](https://8weeksqlchallenge.com/case-study-1/).